carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 #### Imports from the current package

-You may refer to symbols defined in the current file without mentioning the package prefix.
+Entities defined in the current file without mentioning the package prefix.
 However, other symbols from the packages must be imported and accessed through the package namespace just like symbols from any other package.
 The only difference is that the package name is optional in the `import` statement, since it defaults to the current package.
 This means every symbol is accessed unambiguously via a name that is first introduced within the same file, without having to look at any other file to determine during parsing whether a name was undefined or imported.

 For example: